 How will projects be evaluated?

-Projects will be evaluated by Cultural Vistas staff in conjunction with U.S. Mission to ASEAN staff and sent off to a Department of State grants panel for final review and selection.
+Projects will be evaluated by Cultural Vistas staff in conjunction with U.S. Mission to ASEAN staff and sent off to a U.S. Department of State grants panel for final review and selection.

 How will I know if my project was awarded funding?

-The award announcement will occur in January 2020, thus, your project should plan to be ten months starting in March 2021.
+The award announcement will occur in February-March 2021, thus, your project should plan to be nine months starting in March 2021.
 The winning teams will be notified first via email.
 Other applicants will also receive an email notification.

 How will funding be dispersed?